The AboutPharma Digital Awards represent the most important award in Italy dedicated to projects that enhance digital implementation in healthcare

 The participation fee for the Best Digital Agency award is €1,200 + VAT.

-The registration of a project in any category entitles the company to 1 invitation to the awards ceremony.
-Registration for the Best Digital Agency award entitles the company to 3 invitations to the awards ceremony.
+The registration of a project in any category entitles the company to 1 invitation to the awards event.
+Registration for the Best Digital Agency award entitles the company to 3 invitations to the awards event.

 Note: Only one registration form needs to be completed for each project, even if the project is competing in multiple categories.